Home » Simple Living » Finding What I Lost in the Classified Ads

 And straight ahead?

-There’s nothing but blue skies, my friends.
+There’s nothing but blue skies.

 How About You?